ronen567/just-the-docs/docs/forward-propogation.md

 ![Supervise Learning Outlines](../assets/images/neural-networks/general_neuron.svg)

- ### Figure 3: Neural Network - A More Detailed Scheme
+ ### Figure 2: Neural Network - A More Detailed Scheme

 ![Supervise Learning Outlines](../assets/images/neural-networks/neural-network.svg)

+ ### Feed Forward in Layer l

+In this section we will illustrate Feed Forward process over the network sketched in Figure 2.
+We will develop the forwarding equations to the details, and conclude with a feed forward equation for any layer l.

 Let's start with the activation expressions for layer 1's Neurons: